 University Policy for Purchasing Furniture or Appliances

-In an effort to be more fiscally conservative and sustainable, effective May 1, 2014, Auxiliary and Business Services (ABS) will manage the inventory of University furnishings.
+In an effort to be more fiscally conservative and sustainable, effective May 1, 2014, Auxiliary Services will manage the inventory of University furnishings.

 When evaluating furniture and appliance requests, you will be required to review surplus and current inventory for items that will meet your needs.
 The University will maintain a small inventory of surplus furniture for office use (file cabinets, desks, bookcases, etc.).